-The Company currently has two financial covenants related to the secured bond.
-The covenants are a minimum liquidity of USD 10 million and minimum equity ratio of 35%.
-These covenants will lapse once the Bond is repaid on 28 June 2018.
-If the Company is unable to comply with the restrictions and covenants in the agreements governing its indebtedness or in future debt financing agreements, there could be a default under the terms of those agreements.
-The Company's ability to comply with these restrictions and covenants, including meeting financial ratios and measures, is dependent on its future performance and may be affected by events beyond its control.
+As of the date of this Prospectus, the Company has no debt and has no plans to take on any debt.
+Debt financing agreements may however be entered in the future.
+If the Company is unable to comply with the restrictions and covenants in future debt financing agreements, there could be a default under the terms of those agreements.
+The Company's ability to comply with restrictions and covenants in future debt financing agreements, including meeting financial ratios and measures, is dependent on its future performance and may be affected by events beyond its control.
 If a default occurs under these agreements, lenders could terminate their commitments to lend or accelerate the outstanding loans and declare all amounts borrowed due and payable.
 Borrowings under debt arrangements that contain cross-acceleration or cross-default provisions may also be accelerated and become due and payable.
 If any of these events occur, the Company cannot guarantee that the Company's assets will be sufficient to repay in full all of its outstanding indebtedness, and the Company may be unable to find alternative financing.
 Even if the Company could obtain alternative financing, that financing might not be on terms that are favourable or acceptable.